hackclub/hackclub/workshops/shared_clipboard/README.md

 Some things you could add in:

 - Dashboard with clipboard history
-- Use [repl.it](https://repl.it) to host a server or use ngrok so you can share clipboards over the internet with anyone.
+- Use ngrok so you can share clipboards over the internet with anyone.
 - Add in a web interface so people don't have to deal with CLI stuff
 - Encrypted transmission of the clipboard